cypress-io/cypress-documentation/source/api/plugins/writing-a-plugin.md

 }
 ```

-The exported function is called whenever a project is opened either with `cypress open` or `cypress run`.
+The exported function is called whenever a project is opened either with {% url "`cypress open`" command-line#cypress-open %} or {% url "`cypress run`" command-line#cypress-run %}.

 Your function will receive 2 arguments: `on` and `config`.